Phil Trautwein

-Phillip Charles Trautwein (born April 16, 1986) is an American former professional football offensive tackle who is the current offensive line coach for the Penn State Nittany Lions.
+Phillip Charles Trautwein (born April 16, 1986) is an American former professional football offensive tackle who is the current offensive line coach for the Florida Gators.
 Trautwein played college football for the University of Florida and was a member of two BCS National Championship teams.
 Professionally, he was a member of the St. Louis Rams, Cleveland Browns, New Orleans Saints, and San Diego Chargers.

 Early life

 Trautwein was born and raised in Voorhees Township, New Jersey.
 He attended Eastern Regional High School in Voorhees Township, and he played for the Eastern Vikings high school football team.
 Trautwein earned second-team all-conference football honors following his junior season.
 He also excelled in wrestling, and graduated with a 3.7 gradepoint average in 2004.

 College career

 Trautwein accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Ron Zook and coach Urban Meyer's Florida Gators football teams from 2004 to 2008.
 As a freshman in 2004, Trautwein was a reserve offensive tackle seeing action in six games.
 The next season, 2005, he played in all twelve games, making his first career start as a tight end against Florida State.
 Following the 2006, he was named to the Southeastern Conference (SEC) Fall Academic Honor Roll and received second-team All-SEC honors after starting all fourteen games for the Gators at left tackle.
 He sat out the 2007 season with a stress fracture in his foot.
 As a senior in 2008, he started all twelve games at left tackle and was a first-team All-SEC selection at tackle for the second time in two years; both seasons he was All-SEC, the Gators were the consensus BCS Champions.
 Trautwein graduated from Florida with a bachelor's degree in 2007 and a master's degree in 2008.